InnuendoPi/Brautomat32/docs/en/Parameter/parameter-system.md

 The display is configured via an SD card.
 The TFT file from the Info folder that matches the display is copied to the SD card and inserted into the display.
 As soon as the display is switched on, the configuration begins.
 The process takes about a minute.
 The progress is shown on the display.
 Once configuration is complete, the display will turn off and the SD card will be removed.
 The display is now ready for use.

-It should be noted that SDA, SCL on thePINs D1, D2 must be operated.
+It should be noted that SDA, SCL must be operated on PINs D1, D2.

-### PT100x sensors MAX31865 Activate amplifier
+### PT100x sensors MAX31865 AmplActivate here

 If analog PT100x sensors are used, this switch must be activated.
 A PT100x analog sensor requires an RTD to digital converter to connect to an ESP microcontroller.
 A MAX31865 amplifier is an RTD digital converter in the form of a small additional board.